 A critical challenge associated with these advanced configurations is the inverse relationship between power consumption reduction and the TOPS footprint.
-In scenarios demanding high device density, such as in the deployment of deep neural networks, the increased footprint could impose significant constraints.
+In scenarios demanding high device density, such as in the deployment of deep-neural networks, the increased footprint could impose significant constraints.
 Consequently, there is a pressing need for novel strategies that concurrently optimize speed, power efficiency, and device compactness.
-Such developments would not only overcome existing limitations but also enable broader application of TOPS in densely packed PICs.
+Such developments would not only overcome existing limitations but also enable broader application of TOPSs in densely packed PICs.

 This review also has explored various alternative mechanisms and technologies for phase shifters, each presenting unique advantages, limitations, and potential application scopes.
 The silicon plasma dispersion effect offers significantly faster operation speeds (lower than nanoseconds) while retaining fabrication compatibility with CMOS foundries.
-However, this approach incurs moderate insertion losses (> 1 dB) and necessitates millimeter-scale footprints due to free carrier effects and the inherently weak modulation mechanism.
+However, this approach incurs moderate insertion losses (>1 dB) and necessitates millimeter-scale footprints due to free-carrier effects and the inherently weak modulation mechanism.

-Hybrid ferroelectric-silicon photonics platforms, utilizing materials such as LN or BTO, propose an avenue for ultra-low loss (< 1 dB) phase shifters capable of ultra-fast speeds (on the order of picoseconds).
+Hybrid ferroelectric-SiPh platforms, utilizing materials such as LN or BTO, propose an avenue for ultralow loss (<1 dB) phase shifters capable of ultrafast speeds (on the order of picoseconds).
 Despite these advantages, their millimeter-long footprints may limit their applicability in densely integrated systems.

-MEMS-based phase shifters emerge as a compact alternative ( $\sim 100 \ \mu m$ ), featuring low optical losses and ultra-low power consumption (in the nanowatt range).
+MEMS-based phase shifters emerge as a compact alternative (~100 $\mu$ m), featuring low optical losses and ultralow power consumption (in the nanowatt range).
 Their operation, predicated on the mechanical displacement of released silicon waveguides via an external electric field, leverages CMOS-compatible fabrication processes.
 Nonetheless, the slow operational speeds (on the order of microseconds) and the necessity for high voltages, which are incompatible with standard CMOS voltages, pose significant drawbacks.

-Plasmonic phase shifters have demonstrated potential for energy-efficient and ultra-fast operation within ultra-compact footprints.
-The primary challenge for plasmonics lies in their very high optical losses (> 5 dB), constraining scalability and suitability for certain applications, such as quantum optics.
+Plasmonic phase shifters have demonstrated potential for energy-efficient and ultrafast operation within the ultracompact footprints.
+The primary challenge for plasmonics lies in their very high optical losses (>5 dB), constraining scalability and suitability for certain applications, such as quantum optics.

-PCMs stand out for applications requiring ultra-compact devices or benefiting from non-volatile phase tuning, offering the advantage of zero static energy consumption.
-Yet, the principal challenge for PCMs is ensuring long-term stable operation across numerous switching cycles, a critical requirement for many applications.
+PCMs stand out for applications requiring ultracompact devices or benefiting from nonvolatile phase tuning, offering the advantage of zero static energy consumption.
+However, the principal challenge for PCMs is ensuring long-term stable operation across numerous switching cycles, a critical requirement for many applications.

 In summary, silicon's relatively high thermo-optic coefficient, alongside the potential for negligible insertion losses, positions thermal tuning as the most versatile and widely applicable approach in the vast array of integrated photonic applications, spanning fields from computing and quantum technologies to artificial intelligence.
 The choice of TOPS optimization strategy and configuration will inevitably be guided by the specific requirements of each application, considering the inherent trade-offs among power consumption, speed, and ease of fabrication.
 Consequently, additional research efforts are crucial for overcoming these challenges.
-Emerging technologies that offer alternative methods for implementing integrated phase shifters within the silicon photonics platform present a promising avenue for superseding traditional TOPS.
+Emerging technologies that offer alternative methods for implementing integrated phase shifters within the SiPh platform present a promising avenue for superseding traditional TOPSs.
 However, the determination of which technology will ultimately be embraced by existing CMOS foundries remains an open question, underscoring the dynamic and evolving nature of this field.